chrischristakis/ryflect/README.md

 - [x] Snoop around for rerenders to fix
 - [x] Cookies
     - Test what happens when user goes to other user's journal after being logged in, should bring them to unauthorized page
-- [ ] Look into any better altneratives to pinging user to check if logged in, since error in console.
 - [ ] Add user bar in navbar, support logout, change password, FAQ
 - [ ] Handle errors on each page
 - [ ] Get notifications working for errors